 Interested to join our movement?
 Become a UNA member to support our efforts, or email us at CEDAWpaloalto@gmail.com for more information.

-Update: Promoting Cities for CEDAW at Palo Alto City Council
+Cities for CEDAW Campaign in Palo Alto and Mountain View

 On Monday, November 28th, two UNA Midpeninsula board members presented the Cities for CEDAW proposal to the Palo Alto City Council, with the aim to having the city join the ranks of San Francisco, Los Angeles and Berkeley in adopting the local ordinance to ensure gender equality.
 Steps would include carrying out a gender analysis of city operations, establishing an oversight body, and ultimately implementing CEDAW.
 The likely net fiscal impact of these steps would be minimal.